CentreForDigitalHumanities/I-analyzer/README.md

 1. Start your local elasticsearch server.
 If you installed from .zip or .tar.gz, this can be done by running `{path your your elasticsearch folder}/bin/elasticsearch`
 2. Activate your python environment.
 From `/backend`, start flask by running `flask run`.
 This creates an instance of the Flask server at `127.0.0.1:5000`.
-3. If you want to use celery, activate your python environment.
+3. (optional) If you want to use celery, activate your python environment.
 From the backend folder, run `celery -A ianalyzer.runcelery.celery_app worker --loglevel=info`.
 Celery is used for long downloads and the word cloud and ngrams visualisations.
-If you do not intend to use these functions, you can leave it out.
+4. (optional) If you want to use email functionality, start your local email server.
-4. Start the frontend by going to `/frontend` and running `yarn start`
+5. Start the frontend by going to `/frontend` and running `yarn start`

 ## Notes for development